manursanchez/HiBench_TFG_UNED/docs/build-hibench.md

-### Build All ###
-To simply build all modules in HiBench, use the below command.
-This could be time consuming because the hadoopbench relies on 3rd party tools like Mahout and Nutch.
-The build process automatically downloads these tools for you.
-If you won't run these workloads, you can only build a specific framework to speed up the build process.

-    mvn -Dspark=2.1 -Dscala=2.11 clean package

 ### Build a specific framework benchmark ###
 HiBench 6.0 supports building only benchmarks for a specific framework.
-For example, to build the Hadoop benchmarks only, we can use the below command:
+For this costumization we only need to build the Hadoop benchmarks, so we can use the below command:

     mvn -Phadoopbench -Dspark=2.1 -Dscala=2.11 clean package

-To build Hadoop and spark benchmarks

-    mvn -Phadoopbench -Psparkbench -Dspark=2.1 -Dscala=2.11 clean package

-Supported frameworks includs: hadoopbench, sparkbench, flinkbench, stormbench, gearpumpbench.

 ### Specify Scala Version ###
 To specify the Scala version, use -Dscala=xxx(2.10 or 2.11).
 By default, it builds for scala 2.11.